Studebaker Big Six: Big Six President

-In 1927, the model gained the transitional model name Big Six President as Studebaker began the process of converting all of its model names away from engine-type-based, and towards the more evocative Dictator (Standard Six) and Commander (Special Six).
-In the case of the Big Six President, 1928 would mark the introduction of Studebaker's famed 313-in³ Straight-8 which developed 100 bhp at 2600 rpm.
-The larger straight-six engine was utilised in the GB Commander before being replaced with a 248-in³ engine in 1929, marking the end of the line for the famous Big Six.
+In 1927, the model gained the transitional model name Big Six President, as Studebaker began the process of converting all of its model names away from engine type-based names, and toward the more evocative Dictator (Standard Six) and Commander (Special Six).
+In the case of the Big Six President, 1928 marked the introduction of Studebaker's famed 313 cu in Straight-8, which developed 100 bhp at 2600 rpm.
+The larger, straight-six engine was used in the GB Commander before being replaced with a 248 cu in engine in 1929, marking the end of the line for the famous Big Six.

 These sixes were the last descendants of rugged cars designed for poor roads in the early 20th century—loaded with torque and massively strong in construction.
-They were not suited to the higher cruising speeds which were made possible by better roads in later years.
+They were not suited to the higher cruising speeds made possible by better roads in later years.